Šamuḫa: Middle Bronze

+Assyrian Trading Colony

 Excavations revealed that the town was already inhabited during the ancient Assyrian trading colonies period (Karum period).
 Two residences (House of Tamura and House of Tatali) have been excavated.
 This period ended with the big fire in the settlement.
 After the Karum period city was destroyed, the Hittites built a new city with a palace complex.

 Late Bronze

+Hittite Period

 Samuha was a primary base of field operations for the Hittites while the Kaskas were plundering the Hatti heartland, including the historic capital Hattusa, during the 14th century BC under kings Tudhaliya I-III and Suppiluliuma I. During this period, the religions of Samuha and Sapinuwa became influenced by the faith of the Hurrians.

 Excavations at Sapinuwa have revealed that at the beginning of this time, Sapinuwa held the archives for the kingdom.
 Under either Tudhaliya I or Tudhaliya II, Sapinuwa was burnt.
 Hattusili III later recorded of this time that Azzi had "made Samuha its frontier".

+Tudhaliya III

 Samuha then became the base for the reconquests of Tudhaliya III and his then-general Suppiluliuma.
 The Deeds of Suppiluliuma report that he brought Kaska captives back to Samuha after a campaign toward Hayasa (connected somehow with Azzi) on Tudhaliya's behalf.
 Tudhaliya III himself centralised the faith of Kizzuwatna to Samuha.

+Hattusili III

-Mursili appointed his youngest son Hattusili III priest of the local goddess, referred to as 'Ishtar of Samuha', identified in scholarship as either Sausga or the similar deity DINGIR.GE6 The Hittites of Hattusa worshipped the goddess of Samuha as a protective deity.
+Mursili II appointed his youngest son Hattusili III priest of the local goddess, referred to as 'Ishtar of Samuha', identified in scholarship as either Sausga or the similar deity DINGIR.GE6 The Hittites of Hattusa worshipped the goddess of Samuha as a protective deity.
 Samuha was an important cult site of this goddess.

 Samuha disappears from the historical record after Hattusili III.

+After Hittite Period

+Archaeologists have uncovered remains from the Roman, Early Byzantine, and Medieval periods.